MaribelDG/makaco/about_us.md

 I am expected to do a fast-track transfer to PhD to work on **_Transcriptomics of engineered microalgae_**, eventhough the program is in molecular and cellular biology, I will do the analysis of my data.

+I am working on the assembly and annotation of the transcriptome of _Leucojum aestivum_.
 Additionally, I have worked with metagenomics data to assign taxonomy to microbial populations from environmental samples in Mexico, analyzing differential compositions depending on crop and developmental stage.

 ### **Skills**